alperenozdnc/ezcli/docs/FEATURES.md

 ## default option

-if you don't define a default option, ezcli prints out an help menu by default. if you do though, any program that is ran with argc=0, argv={} immediately calls this default option behaviour. this can also take context, which would make totally weird ideas like a program that increments a certain number in a file by just being ran. let's say the program is named 'sum' and you do, `sum set num.txt`, and `sum` 5 times and you could see 5 in `num.txt`. this obviously isn't something that's viable, or usable looking from a ux perspective, but it just goes to show the flexibility and unopinionated-ness of ezcli.
+if you don't define a default option, ezcli prints out an help menu by default. if you do though, any program that's run with no args immediately calls this default option behaviour. this can also take context.

 ## injectable runner

-the `runcli(int argc, char *argv[])` function doesn't care about the source of the arguments, so you can inject any arguments you want. this allows for creation of interactive cli's, and maybe even might make ezcli kind of a 'programming interface'. you could do recursion, calculations, and other weird things you don't expect a cli library to be able to do.
+the `runcli(int argc, char *argv[])` function doesn't care about the source of the arguments, so you can inject any arguments you want. this allows for creation of interactive clis, and maybe might even make ezcli kind of a 'programming interface'. you could do recursion, calculations, and other weird things you don't expect a cli library to be able to do.

 ## debug mode

-setting `CLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue color. and formatted as `opt -> input`.
+setting `CLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue, and formatted as `opt -> input`.